RocketChat/docs-old/guides/administration/admin-panel/settings/omnichannel-admins-guide/queue-types-routing-algorithm.md

 }
 ```

-After receiving the return from the endpoint in the format described above, Livechat will check that the `username` the field represents a valid Livechat agent and then follows the normal process flow.
+After receiving the return from the endpoint in the format described above, Live Chat will check that the `username` the field represents a valid Live Chat agent and then follows the normal process flow.

 ## Load Balancing![](<../../../../../.gitbook/assets/2021-06-10\_22-31-38 (3) (3) (3) (3) (3) (3) (3) (3) (3) (2) (3) (1) (1) (1).jpg>)